Nigeria's Buhari looks to consolidate at state polls - Journal du Cameroun

 Tensions have been running high since the electoral commission postponed the scheduled vote for a week just hours before it was due to begin on February 16.

-That prompted the two main parties to accuse the other of conspiring to rig the result.
+That prompted the two main parties to accuse each other of conspiring to rig the result.

-Buhari revealed he had also ordered soldiers to be “ruthless” with vote riggers and anyone attempting to disturb voting would be risking their life.

 Adding to tensions this time is a court ruling barring any APC candidates from standing in the gubernatorial election because of procedural irregularities in the selection process.